pypy/pypy/rpython/doc/rpython.rst

 **functions**

-+ statically called functions may use defaults and a variable number of arguments (which may be passed as a list instead of a tuple, so write code that does not depend on it being a tuple).
++ function declarations may use defaults and ``*args``, but not ``**keywords``.

++ function calls may be done to a known function or to a variable one, or to a method.
+You can call with positional and keyword arguments, and you can pass a ``*args`` argument (it must be a tuple).

++ as explained above, tuples are not of a variable length.
+If you need to call a function with a variable number of arguments, refactor the function itself to accept a single argument which is a regular list.

 + dynamic dispatch enforces the use of signatures that are equal for all possible called function, or at least "compatible enough".
 This